pbsugg/pbsugg.github.io/_posts/2016-08-03-future-of-chatbots.md

 3. Sophistication in an unstructured bot interface is inherently invisible and unstable.
 A cool feature that is buried in the tree of possible user interactions might go unnoticed.
 And one failure can be more visible--and more discouraging to future investment in bots-- than a hundred wins.
 If you want to build a bot, think through how you would communicate its sophistication to your organization to justify further investment.
 If you start with a small set of capabilities and gradually build them up, how will you keep showing off the bot's new powers to your users?

 With the growing powers of NLP tools, bots offer a lot of promise, but the linguistic paradigm presents a new set of challenges for interface design.

-Lessons:
-  Be sure of your domain; aim low to begin with; don't have to be sophisticated if can do *one* thing well!
-  Communicate the value--should it know the time?
-What can I reasonably be expected to know?
-  Generate *trust* in the app.
-  If you can do something cool, be upfront about it; spend time with examples Sophistication is invisible and unstable--how does an organization justify investment?

-See Matt Schlicht's [recent post](https://chatbotsmagazine.com/the-complete-beginner-s-guide-to-chatbots-8280b7b906ca#.6mpygm2w1) for a nice rundown of the options, and watch his [twitter feed](https://twitter.com/MattPRD?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) which has been particularly active on this front.